Shatel: Jays find a star, Huskers watch one fall in unconventional Creighton-Nebraska game

 Meet Mr. Ryan Nembhard.

-The 6-foot freshman from Ontario, Canada (and Montverde Academy, Fla.) was that player.
-This was his first big college game, in front of his first raucous 15.939.
+The 6-foot freshman from Ontario, Canada (and Montverde Academy, Florida), was that player.
+This was his first big college game, in front of his first raucous 15,939.

 He looked like he was born for this stage.

-Nembhard scored 22 points, with four-of-five three-pointers, five rebounds and five assists.
+Nembhard scored 22 points, with four 3-pointers, five rebounds and five assists.
 He controlled the tempo for Creighton.
 Look at the prodigy, already a maestro.

 It was the kind of stuff we used to see from Marcus Zegarowski.
 In fact, there were times you had to make sure the Z Man (now with the Brooklyn Nets organization) wasn’t still down there.